Skip to main content

 Returns true if the target exists and was set, otherwise false.

-See also: target, has_target, clear_target, deal_damage.
+See also: target, has_target, clear_target, attack.

 take